JakobCh/tes3mp_scripts/README.md

 /book clear

+## customSkills
+NOT DONE

+Library for making custom skills

 ## customSpells
 Just like a proof of concept tbh

 Have a lua function get called when someone casts a specific spell.

+## doorLinks
+Library that generates all cell connections using espParser, HAVEN'T TESTED WITH LATEST ESPPARSER

 ## espParser
 Helper file for other scripts to get data from esp/esm files.